Key Stage Transfers (frequently asked questions)

 Please contact your SEND Case Officer if you have any queries regarding consultations or if you have concerns that a consultation has not been undertaken in line with parental preference.

-There are over 3,000 pupils who go through the Key Stage Transfer process each year.
-Currently we do not automatically share consultation responses with families.
-However, your SEND Case Officer will have the consultation information available to them and will be able to give you the information on any school consultations taking place.
+There are over 2,000 school age pupils who are going through the Key Stage Transfer process in 2025.
+This is a 13.56% increase on last year.
+We do not automatically share consultation responses with families.
+However, your SEND Case Officer or the L-SPA contact centre will have the consultation information available to them and will be able to give you the information on any school consultations taking place, upon request.

 Our aim is to place children in Surrey whenever possible and appropriate.
 We can, and do, place in out of county schools; however, understandably the home local authority (the local authority in which the school requested is situated) will often seek to secure these places for their own residents.